 Lack of criminal intent is quite important when it comes to beating underage pornography charges, but it could be difficult to prove.
 Most defendants need a criminal defense attorney to help prove lack of intent through thorough investigation strategies and efficient courtroom techniques.

-At the Kohn Smith Roth law firm, we strive to provide residents in the Milwaukee area with up-to-date information about the defense strategies against charges of underage pornography and other Internet crimes.
+At the Kohn & Smith law firm, we strive to provide residents in the Milwaukee area with up-to-date information about the defense strategies against charges of underage pornography and other Internet crimes.
 You can learn more about these strategies on our website.